-Google AdWords offers a number of targeting strategies to help you reach people in your market.
+Google Ads offers a number of targeting strategies to help you reach people in your market.
 One of the most overlooked options is life event targeting.

-With life event targeting, you can run ads to people who are going through major changes in their lives, such as moving or getting married.
+With Google Ads life events targeting, you can run ads to people who are going through major changes in their lives, such as moving or getting married.

-In this article, we’ll go over how you can use life event targeting in Google AdWords.
+In this article, we’ll go over how you can use life event targeting in Google Ads.

 Let’s start by explaining a little bit about life event targeting.